DiuSST: A conceptual model of diurnal warm layers for idealized atmospheric simulations with interactive SST: Discussion

 \section{Discussion}

 This study aims at contributing a diurnal warm layer model that offers a simple improvement over slab ocean models previously used in idealized atmosphere-ocean studies.
-Upper ocean heat transfer involves complex processes from wave breaking and Langmuir circulations to biological productivity \cite{edson_coupled_2007, noh_large_2004}.
+Upper ocean heat transfer involves complex processes from wave breaking and Langmuir circulations to biological productivity \citep{edson_coupled_2007, noh_large_2004}.
 To first order, however, the diurnal variability of SST is governed by the competing effects of solar absorption and wind-driven turbulent mixing.
 This permits our reductionist modeling approach, which approximates the temperature dynamics in the diurnal warm layer mainly as a function of wind speed and insolation.
-For detailed realism of diurnal warm layer dynamics, more comprehensive models (see section \ref{sec:intro}) will be appropriate.
+For detailed realism of diurnal warm layer dynamics, more comprehensive models (as listed in the introduction) will be appropriate.